gsblabsio/azorus/WHITEPAPER.md

 ### Limited Flexibility

-The current tooling in this space achieves what they set out to do - provide data views on broader ecosystem health.
+The current tooling in this space achieves what it set out to do - provide data views on broader ecosystem health.
 However, services like Glassnode on Ethereum are fully centralized.
 This comes at a cost to data accessibility and creates a central point of failure when the customer just wants a specific view but they need to wait for a product update that may never happen due to competing internal priorities.

 ### Custom Visualization